madsjoyce/Data-Analytics-Power-BI-Report/README.md

 3. Connect my VM to my local machine.
 I did this by Utilising Microsoft Remote Desktop.

 ---
-# Milestone 1: Importing and Preparing Orders Table
+# 1: Importing and Preparing Orders Table

 Below are three different dataframes that I needed to import and transform as part of my project.
 Each section reveals the steps I took to do this.